jaywarfield/codepattern-multitier-vpc/README.md

   - Global DDOS and Global Load Balancing
   - Bastion and/or VPN-as-a-Service to establish remote secure connectivity between on-pream and the VPC
   - SysDig & LogDNA for infrastructure and application monitoring
+  - HTTP only for simplicity
+  - Cloud-Init is used to install required packages and other setup tasks.
+  - Ansible is used for post-configuration tasks.

 2. Application
   - A horizontally scaleable web application deployed into a two different availability zones
   - Multiple database servers across two availability zones
   - A source/replica data replication strategy across availability zones
+  - MySQL database server implemented on infrastructure versus as-a-service to illustrate the ability to define logical tiers between subnets as well as to show the ability to automate deployment and configuration tasks

 ## VPC Architecture
-The IBM Virtual Private Cloud (VPC) architecture of the solution showing public isolation for both Application (through a Load Balancer) and data.
+The IBM VPC architecture of the solution showing public isolation for both Application (through a Load Balancer) and data.

 ### Infrastructure Architecture
 ![3tier Web App - Infrastructure](/docs/images/infrastructure-architecture.png)